jeffbahns/elevator-challenge/README.md

     move() {
-        if headed in a direction, change currentFloor to either +/- 1 }
+        if headed in a direction, change currentFloor to either +/- 1

+        if it reaches a stop, toggleDoors(), wait, toggleDoors() again

+        if it finishes its' stops, pause and totalTrips++

+        if totalTrips reaches 100, inService = false
+    }

     toggleDoors() {
         if doorsOpen, report 'Doors Closing'